My San Bernardino House – Oh Such Sad Memories

 During that time I had well over 50 credit cards.
 Because I never made much money, compared to people with good jobs working full-time my credit limit on each card was low.
 That’s one reason why I had so many cards.
 The other reason was because I wanted to be prepared to pay cash if I found a really good deal.
 Living in California with so many rich and wealthy people is a real disadvantage if you are trying to find good house deals.

-One problem becomes will someone with an all cash offer get the property or can you beat the horde of people with lots of cash who might also be looking for real estate deals.
+One problem is when someone with an all cash offer gets the property first.
+Another is can you beat the horde of people with lots of cash who might also be looking for real estate deals.

-It is not quite this bad if you were doing what I did, looking through throwaway papers and flyers, and maybe bulletin boards for your deals.
+It is not quite this bad if you were doing what I did.
+I was looking through throwaway papers and flyers.
+Sometimes bulletin boards for house deals.
 If someone has a lot of cash that method of finding property to buy probably won’t suit them very well.

 I was a contract programmer back in those days.
 I made good money but I’d be off of work sometimes many months between assignments.
 For me that was good, but it also meant I never really had much, if any extra money to work with.
 That was another reason I needed some way to get quick cash in case I ran across a house to buy.
 Credit cards were my way.
 I don’t advise anyone to try what I did using credit cards to get the down payment.